Growing cut flowers for the vase

 Select Your Flowers:

-Any stem or branch with attractive form or foliage can be used in flower arrangements, including many weeds, grasses, shrubs and trees.
+Any stem or branch with an attractive form or foliage can be used in flower arrangements, including many weeds, grasses, shrubs and trees.
 But to fill basic arranging needs you will want to grow a few feature flowers, free-blooming fillers, and at least one flower with an upright, spiking form.

 While the selection of flowers to include in a cut garden is personal and climate dependant, here are some easy-to-grow favourites: